This article was originally published on December 30, 2019. It has been updated as of September 15, 2020.

 You’ve been a manager for some time, and you have a pretty good read on most people.
 Or, at least, you’d like to think you do.
 You strive to rate employees in the most objective way possible, but if you’re doing it based only from your own perspective, reviews are not as effective as they could be.
 If anything, they are really more of a reflection on yourself, not your employees or colleagues.
-Marcus Buckingham, in a Harvard Business Review article, states: “...on average, 61% of my rating of you is a reflection of me.”

 This doesn’t sound like a very reliable or accurate way to conduct a performance review, yet some are still unaware of this issue.
 They are also unaware of how it may be ruining the very essence of their performance reviews.
-Here’s how:

 Subjective, single-source ratings are ruining your performance reviews and performance culture.
 These ratings are used for multiple aspects within the workplace, and relying on just them is detrimental.
 When it comes to promotions, team building, compensation or terminating an employee, your data must be sound, comprehensive and as far from subjectivity as you can make it.
 So, now the question is, what do you do instead?
 The answer: competency management systems.

 These are software reviews that look at how the employee has done in meeting agreed-upon goals, company expectations and as compared to skills suited to their position.
 When an employee is rated by these three standards (skills, goals and expectations) the rating is far more likely to be accurate.
-These reviews result in higher employee performance, which means lower turnover and high productivity.
+These reviews result in higher employee performance and engagement, which means lower turnover and high productivity.
 Managers and employees can see the whole picture of the team, employee and department, and work toward goals together, rather than from a subjective one-sided view.
 Employees can then use the feedback that is given to make themselves and the company successful.

 As the head of a department in the midst of a sustained period of rapid growth, Sara has spent thousands of hours interviewing, hiring, onboarding and assessing employees and candidates.
 She is passionate about sharing the best practices she has learned from both successes and failures in talent acquisition and management.